The 70’s ‘Star Trek’ Board Game Still Holds Up Today

 Once a player explores a location, they place one of their colored tokens on the space, to show they have been there.
 And they place the star card in the corresponding card space around the edge of the board, so everyone can see what that location is.

-If a player (Jerk) moves onto a location that has been previously explored by another player (Victim), that Jerk removes the Victim’s explore token and replaces it with their own.
+There’s even a good amount of player interaction.
+For example, if one player (henceforth called Jerk) moves onto a location that has been previously explored by another player (a.k.a.
+Victim), that Jerk removes the Victim’s explore token and replaces it with their own.
 The Jerk now can use that location as a successful mission, and the Victim can not.
-This allows some amount of counter play.
-Additional, if the Jerk lands exactly on top of the Victim, the Jerk can teleport the Victim to any space on the board.
+Additionally, if the Jerk lands exactly on top of the Victim, the Jerk can teleport the Victim to any space on the board.
 Jerk move, you Jerk.

 The first player to return to their home planet with 3 successful missions wins the game!